danihodovic/django-allauth-ui/README.md

 # Start the server
 ./manage.py runserver_plus

-# Start the tailwind compilation process
+# Start the tailwind compilation process in another terminal
 npm run-script build:watch
 ```

-Make changes in allauth_ui/templates and open the browser at http://localhost:8000/accounts/login/
+Make changes in allauth_ui/templates and open the browser at http://localhost:8000/accounts/login/.

+Once you're done compile tailwind with `npm run-script build` and submit a pull-request 🃏